 EBTH came to Ample with a unique offering and a vision for growth—but were in need of both the look and functionality to enable expansion.
-We rebranded them, helped them solidify their strategy and built a custom auction platform they still use today.
+We rebranded them, helped them solidify their strategy, and built a custom auction platform that’s still in use today.

-The EBTH online shopping experience turns estate sales into three day online events, where everything from boats to bobble heads are available—and the bidding starts at a buck.
-When they came to Ample, they needed to turn an awesome idea into something people would engage in, and trust.
+The EBTH online shopping experience turns estate sales into three-day online events, where everything from boats to bobbleheads are available—and the bidding starts at a buck.
+When they came to Ample, they needed to turn an awesome idea into something people would engage with, and trust.
 They wanted to grow, and to grow with a quickness.

 Ample was tasked with giving them the look that made them legit.
-We handled the UX that would make shopping and bidding fun and easy.
-And all the backend wizardry that gave their team the power to rapidly create sales, while providing a seamless user experience for the people bidding.
+We handled the UX that would make shopping and bidding fun and easy, plus all the backend wizardry that gave their team the power to rapidly create sales all while providing a seamless user experience for the people bidding.

-Adaptability is important.
-That goes for process as well as design.
+Adaptability is important, and that goes for process as well as design.
 In this case, wireframes became a vital exercise in structural organization.
-The needs of the user on the front end, who will be purchasing, were equally as important as the needs of the user on the backend, who uploads the imagery of the items and writes the descriptions that become the sales.
-Content organization was not only important for the layout, but also for its functional purpose in navigation, instruction and purchase.
+The needs of the user on the frontend (who will be purchasing), were equally as important as the needs of the user on the backend (who uploads the imagery of the items and writes the descriptions that become the sales).
+Content organization was not only important for the layout, but also for its functional purpose in navigation, instruction, and purchase.

-From a redesigned logo, to the form and function of the site’s shopping experience—we modernized EBTH in a way that kept its eclectic style while maintaining focus on their roots.
-A variety of marks were created, incorporating stamps, frames and sale items.
+From a redesigned logo to the form and function of the site’s shopping experience—we modernized EBTH in a way that kept its eclectic style while maintaining focus on their roots.
+A variety of graphics were created, incorporating stamps, frames, and sale items.
 In the end we zeroed in on a clean, modern typeface and a metaphorical keyhole design element.